 Stress is on the rise globally and we all feel it.
 Daily stressors are not showing signs of abating anytime soon.
 Therefore, it’s up to us to work on managing our stress so we can function well and enjoy our lives.
+There are literally hundreds of ways to manage stress, you can see from the 10 we listed here.

 - Awareness – the first step is realizing and acknowledging you are stressed out!
 While that may sound simplistic, the truth is when we stop and focus our attention, our brains release calming neurotransmitters, and the more we do that, the stronger those pathways become.
 This turns attention away from the lower brain, freeing the higher brain to engage in problem-solving and relaxing.